noor1449/web-development-mini-projects/To-do-list/README.md

 # Simple To-Do List Web App
 A clean, responsive, and interactive To-Do List application built using vanilla HTML, CSS, and JavaScript.
 This app allows users to efficiently manage daily tasks with a beautiful, gradient-themed user interface.
+To use this webapp use the following link: https://noor1449.github.io/web-development-mini-projects/To-do-list/index.html
 ## Features
 1. Add Tasks: Quickly type in a task and add it to your daily list.
 2. Input Validation: Prevents empty tasks from being added by alerting the user.